olivierfriard/boris_docs/index.rst

 Modifiers can be used to add attributes to a behavior.
 A single behavior can have two or more modifiers attached (e.g. "play" may have "solitary" or "social" as modifiers).
 The use of modifiers can be convenient to significantly reduce the number of keys and simplify the behavioral coding.

+3 types of modifiers are available: **Single selection**, **Multiple selection** and **Numeric**

 In BORIS modifiers can also be added in different modifier sets [e.g. "play, social" may have a modifier set (#1) for "brothers" and another (#2) for "sisters"].
 In the case of using sets of modifiers, you can attach one modifier for each set.